German Adjectives

 Adjectives are words that are used to describe or provide extra information about a noun or pronoun.
 Some adjectives describe how much or how many of a noun there is, such as wenig, etwas, viel, and alle.

-Adjectives in German are a bit more complicated than in English.
-Whereas in English there is only one form of an adjective, in German an adjectives has different forms depending on the gender of the noun it describes, and whether the noun is singular or plural.
+Adjectives in German are more complicated than in English.
+Whereas in English there is only one form of an adjective, in German an adjective has different forms depending on the gender of the noun it describes, and whether the noun is singular or plural.

 As in English, adjectives in German either come before the noun they modify or after linking verbs like sein, fühlen, werden, and scheinen.